cagostino/npcsh/README.md

 Contributions are welcome!
 Please submit issues and pull requests on the GitHub repository.

 ## Support
-If you appreciate the work here, consider supporting NPC Worldwide : ![buy me a coffee] (https://buymeacoffee.com/npcworldwide) .
+If you appreciate the work here, [consider supporting NPC Worldwide](https://buymeacoffee.com/npcworldwide).
 If you'd like to explore how to use `npcsh` to help your business, please reach out to info@npcworldwi.de .

 ## NPC Studio